Piyush3dB/so-simple-theme/about/index.md

 This is my take on Machine Learning in the context of Information Theory and Signal Processing.

 My background is in Electrical Engineering and Applied Mathematics.
-I'm presently a Research Scientist at [Ericsson](http://ericsson.com) where my role is to design efficient Signal Processing and Machine Learning algorithms used in large scale telecommunications infrastructure.
+I'm presently a Research Scientist at [Ericsson](http://ericsson.com).

 The blog title is inspired by a “mathematical constant" in the theory of signal detection and analysis.
 3 decibels corresponds to half the power of a signal: